-Approximately half of the acquisition related costs above were incurred in the third quarter with the remainder incurred in the Company's fourth quarter.
+Approximately half of the acquisition-related costs above were incurred in the third quarter with the remainder incurred in the Company's fourth quarter.
 The amount of notes payable above is primarily made up of amounts due to Sun Hydraulics and eliminated upon consolidation.

 Sun Hydraulics' fair value of the equity interest in HCT held before the business combination was \$1,472.
 The fair value of the previously held equity interest was determined based on the current purchase price per the purchase agreement before the deduction for option and warrant proceeds.
 Sun Hydraulics recognized a gain of \$1,244 as a result of remeasuring to fair value, based on the current purchase price, its 38% equity interest in HCT held before the business combination.
 The equity interest was diluted from the original investment as a result of warrant and option exercises.
-This gain is included in net miscellaneous income on the Consolidated Statement of Operations for the year ending December 31, 2011.
+This gain was included in net miscellaneous income on the consolidated statements of operations for the year ending December 31, 2011.

-The revenue and earnings for HCT included in Sun's Consolidated Statement of Operations for the year ended December 29, 2012, and the revenue and earnings of the combined entities had the acquisition date been January 2, 2011, are included in the table below.
+For the period ending October 1, 2011, the Company accounted for HCT under the equity method.
+The revenue and earnings for HCT included in Sun's Consolidated Statement of Operations for the year ended December 31, 2011, and the revenue and earnings of the combined entity had the acquisition date been January 2, 2011 were:

-Revenue Earnings (unaudited) (unaudited) Actual from 01/01/2012 - 12/29/2012 \$ 3,791 \$ (534) Supplemental pro forma from 01/02/2011 to 12/31/2011 \$206.968 \$37.534
+Revenue Earnings Actual from 10/02/11 to 12/31/2011 \$ 1,270 \$ (58) Revenue (unaudited) Earnings (unaudited) Supplemental pro forma from 01/02/2011 to 12/31/2011 \$ 206,968 \$ 37,534